kkr-genweb/mac-gpu-starter/README.md

 # PyTorch GPU vs. CPU Benchmark

 This script provides a simple benchmark for comparing the performance of matrix multiplication on a GPU versus a CPU using PyTorch.
-It automatically detects the most appropriate available GPU device (NVIDIA CUDA, AMD ROCm, or Apple Metal) and runs the benchmark on it.
+It automatically detects the most appropriate available GPU device (NVIDIA CUDA or Apple Metal) and runs the benchmark on it.

 ## Description

 The script performs the following steps:
-1. Checks for the availability of an NVIDIA GPU (via CUDA), an AMD GPU (via ROCm), or an Apple Silicon GPU (via Metal Performance Shaders - MPS).
+1. Checks for the availability of an NVIDIA GPU (via CUDA) or an Apple Silicon GPU (via Metal Performance Shaders - MPS).
 2. Selects the appropriate device for benchmarking.
 3. Runs a matrix multiplication benchmark on the CPU as a baseline.
 4. Runs the same benchmark on the detected GPU device, if one is available.